blomstertj/root/Tutorials/Windows Apps on Linux via RDP/README.md

 #### Install appetizer from http://appetizer.cozic.net/download
 #### Install seamlessrdp shell (you need to give them email to get a download link unfortunately) from here: https://www.cendio.com/thinlinc/download/registration

+Install the shell by extracting the zip and running the install in `windows-tools` on the VM.

 #### Configure Appetizer with the shortcuts you want.
 I recommend creating a folder of all the shortcuts and importing it.

 ### Enable Remote Assistance